vincentclaes/datajob/README.md

 - Package your project and make it available on AWS
 - Orchestrate your pipeline using stepfunctions as simple as `task1 >> [task2,task3] >> task4`

-Any suggestions can be shared by starting a [discussion](https://github.com/vincentclaes/datajob/discussions)

 # Installation

  datajob can be installed using pip.
 Beware that we depend on [aws cdk cli](https://github.com/aws/aws-cdk)!